aloys-c/wx2pfpx/README.md

 To download new data, you have the following options :
 - select a starting time (up to 24 hours in the future).
-- The number of forecasts you want to fetch.
+- The number of forecasts you want to fetch (steps of 3 hours from the given starting time)
-- Using either a stations network or a grid to import the data.
+- Using either a stations network or a grid to import the data located outside of airports.

 Clicking on the download button will generate a new dataset that will be saved on the Hard Drive and replace the previous one.